Campaign of the Month: October 2017

 What is the party dynamic like?

 The party is not a party.
 PCs do not belong to the same coterie, but will cross paths with one another over the course of the game, sometimes as friends and other times as foes.
 PvP is allowed but not compelled: it’s up to PCs how they interact with each other.
+In practice, most players have preferred to befriend fellow PCs, but they have worked against one another too.
 If your PC belongs to a coterie (recommended—neonates need allies), your coterie-mates will be NPCs.

 What game system do you use?